brainiak/rtcloud-projects/mindeye/README.md

 Going forward, our real-time visual decoding pipeline can potentially support a range of novel applications such as treatment of clinical conditions like depression (e.g., neurofeedback studies where participants are shown how their perception of an image differs from the ground truth image) and it can facilitate probing of fundamental learning mechanisms in the brain.

 ## Pipeline
+For a more detailed walkthrough of the pipeline, see [Detailed Pipeline](docs/quickstart_simulation.md#detailed-pipeline) in `docs/quickstart_simulation.md`.
 1. Prior to the real-time session:
     1. Pre-train MindEye2 using data from multiple subjects collected using 7T fMRI from NSD
     2. Collect some data from a new participant in 3T fMRI